JariLatvanen/Blog/README.md

 The source code and documentation is located at: https://github.com/JariLatvanen/blog

-A runnable .jar is located at: https://github.com/JariLatvanen/blog/releases/myapp-0.1.0.jar
+A runnable .jar is located at: https://github.com/JariLatvanen/blog/releases as myapp-0.1.0.jar

 Just download the jar and start it for example java -jar myapp-0.1.0.jar